 Give It Three Months

 Why three months?
 A number of reasons.
 First, three months gives you time to complete a more substantial project or get a whole bunch of smaller tasks and projects done.
 Second, it actually takes more than 21 days to form a habit.
 On average, it takes about 66 days.
 Simple habits take less time; more difficult habits take more time.
-Third, we want you to be committed for a long enough period of time that you can actually see the results having accountability brings to your business.
-We want you to proof your own pudding.
+Third, you need to be committed for a long enough period of time that you can actually see the results having accountability brings to your business.
+I want you to proof your own pudding.

 **Extra karma points if you sang “But keep the old.
 One is silver and the other’s gold.”